siobhain/ccdshop/README.md

 - Navigation Dropdowns : Browse, For Her, Design, Specials
 - custom helper functions in bag_tools & checkout_tools
 - no decimal places in Product model
-- Product model has 2 boolean fields - sizeable & engrave, Sizeable is used extensively but never got chance to use engrave.
+- Product model has 2 boolean fields - sizeable & engrave.
 - Product model also have Collection field
 - Order model has boolean subscribe_newsletter
+- OrderLineTiem has engrave_text - holds the customers engraving request
 - Items in bag/order/messages  etc are presented  as follows
     ![Bag](docs/bag-sizes.jpg)